glendsoza/goaround/README.md

 ## Installation

-Download the binary corresponding to your platform from [releases](https://github.com/glendsoza/goaround/releases/tag/v0.3) page
+Download the latest binary corresponding to your platform from [releases](https://github.com/glendsoza/goaround/releases/tag/v0.4) page

 ## Usage

+### Querying the API directly

 ```bash
 ./goaround -q "<your query>"